codedby-mozz/Song_Familiarity_EEG/README.md

 ---

+## 📝 Feedback Welcome!
+This project is part of my effort to gain hands-on experience with EEG data.
+While I have an academic background in cognitive neuroscience, most of what I’ve learned about working with EEG has come from self-study, online resources, and community forums—as it wasn’t a major focus in my coursework.

+Because of that, some of the approaches I’ve taken might be suboptimal or overlook more established solutions.
+If you have any feedback, suggestions, or deeper insights into EEG analysis, I’d genuinely love to hear from you!
+Whether it's a quick comment or a technical deep-dive, your input would be incredibly valuable as I continue to learn and grow in this area.

+---

 ## 🧠 Data Acknowledgment

 The EEG data used in this project is sourced from **OpenNeuro**, a platform for open neuroimaging datasets.
 This analysis is based on one of the publicly available datasets, used here strictly for educational purposes.